PESZzzz/Estoy-cayendo-en-la-locura/README.md

 Practically, a Modly extension for Hunyuan3D 2.1 designed for Windows AMD users and modest laptops or PCs.

-It replaces and patches the internal code of Hunyuan3D 2.1 to run on hardware that Tencent never optimized for[cite: 3].
+It replaces and patches the internal code of Hunyuan3D 2.1 to run on hardware that Tencent never optimized for.

 As I said, this is designed for Modly.
 It is **NOT** a standalone script.
 But, hey, the whole folder structure inside `hy3dshape` contains all the patches.
 If you want to wire it into ComfyUI or your own tool, go for it!
 (I don't recommend ComfyUI in any case, especially for AMD).